verozhao/Human_VS_AI_Text_Detection_Project/README.md

 We used the GEMINI PRO LLM DAIGT Dataset and TweepFake, creating a mixed test set to evaluate the generalization capability of our models across different AI-generated texts.

 ## Results
+For the first round of the model performance competition, we ranked their test accuracy on HC3 and DAIGT V2 datasets, which is also their training datasets.
+And chose the first four candidates: DistilBERT, RoBERTa, AlBERT, and LSTM for the next competition on their generalizability on other test datasets.

 ![download (4)](https://github.com/SherryKu/Human_VS_AI_Text_Detection_Project/assets/149217676/efe92eb5-a5c1-4ee2-92fd-ec428c6e912e)

+We combined Gemini and Tweepfake datasets to test the generalizability of DistilBERT, RoBERTa, AlBERT, and LSTM, found out the generalizability of LSTM is very unsatisfying, out of the game.

 ![download (5)](https://github.com/SherryKu/Human_VS_AI_Text_Detection_Project/assets/149217676/c9586235-cebb-4f27-9fc1-296993fe5267)

+For the final competition of model performances, we used another HC3-Chinese dataset to test their generalizability, all of them are very low at test accuracy due to the training language being English and the test language being different.
+For future work, consider using multi-language pre-trained model to enhance the robustness of the model's generalizability.

 <img width="684" alt="Screenshot 2024-05-08 at 05 45 29" src="https://github.com/SherryKu/Human_VS_AI_Text_Detection_Project/assets/149217676/3a0a9c83-1d10-4b4c-822d-5b879631960d">

+**Future works:**

+Explore broader model architectures, generate new datasets, and increase computational efficiency.
+Enhancing the models' capabilities to handle diverse and multilingual datasets to ensure broader applicability and robustness.
+Emphasis on developing detectors that can evolve with advancing AI capabilities.

 ## Installation